GabeStah/Airbrake.io/Pitches/How to Make a Twitter Bot/text.md

   ...
 ```

-## Customizing the Bot
+## Customizing Our Bot

 Alright, we've got a working bot, but right now it only does exactly what we tell it.
 Let's improve things by customizing it a bit and getting it to do something more interesting.
 For this example, we'll use our `AirbrakeArticle` Twitter bot account to tweet out random `Airbrake.io` articles that have been published in the past.
 There are many ways to accomplish this, but we'll start with the easiest technique.
-Since `https://airbrake.io/blog` uses Wordpress, we can access the `RSS` or `Atom` feed by appending `/feed` or `/feed/atom` to the base URL.
-For example, opening [https://airbrake.io/blog/feed/atom](https://airbrake.io/blog/feed/atom) will provides the `Atom` feed of the most recent articles.
+Since `https://airbrake.io/blog` uses Wordpress, we can access the `RSS` or `Atom` feed by appending `/feed` or `/feed/atom` to the base URL, respectively.
+For example, opening [https://airbrake.io/blog/feed/atom](https://airbrake.io/blog/feed/atom) provides the `Atom` feed of the most recent articles.
 Unfortunately, this doesn't give us programmatic access to _historical_ data, since RSS feeds are limited to only the most recent information, but it's a good starting point.

 There's little reason to reinvent the wheel, so we'll be using the [feedparser](https://www.npmjs.com/package/feedparser) NPM module to simplify the process of retrieving the latest Airbrake article feed.
 The use of the `--save` flag within the `npm install` command forces the package being installed to be automatically added to the `package.json` `dependencies` field, so we don't have to manually add it ourselves: